 Compare apples to apples: get a Loan Estimate ASAP

 An official Loan Estimate (LE) is a standard document detailing all the costs associated with your mortgage.
 It’s enforceable, and the Consumer Finance Protection Bureau has made it a requirement for all lenders to give you one before you provide income documentation or lock your rate.

 Get a Loan Estimate from a lender as soon as you can.
 If you provide your name, stated income, address, estimated property value, loan amount, SSN, and consent to a soft credit pull (which won’t affect your score) the lender must give you an LE (and it must look like this).

 Walk away if you’re asked to submit docs before locking

 For a refinance, a quality lender should be able to commit to a rate lock before seeing income documentation.
 Watch out for lenders who require an “initial review” or “underwriting approval” of your documents before a lock.
 They are trying to get you committed before knowing your terms.

 Insist on speed and great service

 We found several lenders waited for hours before putting their verbal quote in writing.
-After the delay, they would increase the quote by thousands of dollars and give an an excuse.
-We’ve seen anything from “the ten year treasury moved” to “the rate table had an error and didn’t update.”
+After the delay, they would increase the quote by thousands of dollars and give an excuse.
+We’ve seen anything from “the 10 year treasury moved” to “the rate table had an error and didn’t update.”
 Markets are volatile.
 Prices do change within a day.
 But it is the responsibility of the lender to provide quick service so that the borrower is exposed to as little volatility as possible.
 Don’t accept their excuses if they delay.